grafana/developer-advocacy/projects/Grafana OTel Community Call/02 - Lightweight Open-Source APM with OpenTelemetry Demo.md

 - [x] Get familiar with how to use Streamyard.
 [Here's a crash course on how to use Streamyard](https://drive.google.com/file/d/1hb8FeoO88zinZu638MfnBwGctyspgfm0/view?usp=drive_link) and [here's a second recorded call with the Grafana Campfire hosts](https://drive.google.com/file/d/1hdX4SvDM67KRwGkzA6HWEETK1-gy8iUk/view?usp=drive_link) to get them onboarded with Streamyard.
 These include how to create the stream on Streamyard.
 - [x] Get the Streamyard invite link and put it in the "location" of the calendar invite to the guest.
 - [x] Get the YouTube link to the show.
 Put the link on this page, in the URL property above.
-- [ ] Create an event and announce it [on the Grafana Meetup page](https://www.meetup.com/grafana-friends-virtual-meetup-group/).
+- [x] Create an event and announce it [on the Grafana Meetup page](https://www.meetup.com/grafana-friends-virtual-meetup-group/).
 - [ ] Schedule posts on socials just when the show begins to say "We're live now!"
 [Buffer](https://buffer.com/) is a good free tool to use for this.
 Set it up for your socials and be sure to tag/mention the official Grafana account-- they'll usually boost/repost it if you do.
-- [ ] Schedule a Slack message on the internal Grafana workspace (in `#community`, `#content-video`, `#video-offsite-2025-futurism`, and anywhere else you think it might be relevant).
-Yes this is excessive.
-Let's change this process!
+- [x] Schedule a Slack message on the internal Grafana workspace (in `#opentelemetry`, `#content-video`)!
-- [ ] Schedule a Slack message on the public Grafana Slack workspace (in the appropriate channel, such as `#loki` or `#announcements`).
+- [x] Schedule a Slack message on the public Grafana Slack workspace (in the appropriate channel, such as `#opentelemetry`).
-- [ ] Add your call to the Community Calendar (ask David, Richi, Nicole, and Usman).
+- [x] Add your call to the Community Calendar (ask David, Richi, Nicole, Usman, and Liudmila).
 - [ ] Think of any reference links you might want to give the audience.
 Add it to the YouTube description.

 ## Talking points